objarni/pytddmon_refactored/README.md

 # pytddmon_refactored
-An attempt to refactor pytddmon into a more unit-testable and extensible architecture based on Finite State Machines / message queues
+An attempt to refactor pytddmon into a more unit-testable and extensible architecture based on Finite State Machines / message queues.

 Problems with current design
 ============================

-The current pytddmon source is basically a "hack"; it began with any unit tests at all, written in a night of inspiration (and perspiration).
+The current pytddmon source is basically a "hack"; it began without any unit tests at all, written in a night of inspiration (and perspiration).

 It used pygame for the graphical user interface, and os.system() calls to run tests